backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/API Gateway DVA.md

 	- ![[attachments/Pasted image 20220527095410.png]]

 > [!note] For exam perspective remember routing is there to *route to a specific backend* based on the routing expression

+> [!question]- A Developer is building a WebSocket API using Amazon API Gateway.
+The payload sent to this API is JSON that includes an action key which can have multiple values.
+The Developer must integrate with different routes based on the value of the action key of the incoming JSON payload.
+> Set the value of the route selection expression to `$request.body.action`.

 ## Architecture Example
 - Create a **single interface for all the microservices** in your company